-- The coupling of Aboriginal Party status with Native Title can be beneficial where Native Title has been determined; - The coupling of Aboriginal Party status with Native Title may be disempowering of Aboriginal people where Native Title has been determined by the Courts not to exist, yet "last man standing" provisions in the Act hand cultural heritage management rights to one Traditional Owner group over other claimants to Aboriginal heritage; - The coupling of Aboriginal Party status with Native Title does not recognise that a range of Aboriginal people have legitimate claims to Indigenous cultural heritage and heritage management rights even though they do not have Native Title rights (McGrath [ed.]
-2016). - While the coupling of Aboriginal Party status to Court determinations of Native Title holders and registered Native Title claimants may be problematic in the ways outlined above, these do provide some legal certainty and an administrative process about identified Aboriginal Parties.
+- The coupling of Aboriginal Party status with native title can be beneficial where native title has been determined; - The coupling of Aboriginal Party status with native title may be disempowering of Aboriginal people where native title has been determined not to exist by the Courts, yet "last claim standing" provisions in the Act hand cultural heritage management rights to one Traditional Owner group over other legitimate claimants to heritage; - The coupling of Aboriginal Party status with native title fails to recognise that many Aboriginal people have legitimate claims to Aboriginal cultural heritage and heritage management rights even though they do not have native title rights (McGrath [ed.]
+2016). - While the coupling of Aboriginal Party status to Court determinations of native title holders and registered native title claimants may be problematic in the ways outlined above, these do provide some legal certainty about identified Aboriginal Parties.

-- Where there is a Consent Determination extant that identifies Traditional Owners (Native Title Holders), the Prescribed Body Corporate (PBC) becomes the (principal) Aboriginal (or Torres Strait Islander) Party.
-It should be recognised, however, that even in these situations there may be Aboriginal people who do not consider themselves to be represented by the PBC.
-There needs to be some acknowledgement that, in certain circumstances, the PBC alone may not be the sole representative of Traditional Owners and therefore additional consultation may be required; - Where a PBC does not exist, then a process to determine the Aboriginal Party must be outlined in the Act to reduce conflict; - Given the complexity and highly politically charged nature of this issue, it is recommended that forums be conducted with Indigenous community representatives alone, to discuss Indigenous community responses to the problem and proposed solutions.
+Where there is a Consent Determination extant that identifies Traditional Owners (Native Title Holders), the Prescribed Body Corporate (PBC) becomes the (principal) Aboriginal (or Torres Strait Islander) Party.
+It should be recognised, however, that even in these situations there may be Aboriginal people who do not feel represented by the PBC.
+There needs to be some acknowledgement that, in certain circumstances, the PBC alone may not be the sole representative of Aboriginal people with connections to cultural heritage, and therefore additional consultation may be required;

+- Where a PBC does not exist, then a process to determine the Aboriginal Party must be outlined in the Act to reduce conflict; - Given the complexity and highly politically charged nature of this issue, it is recommended that forums be conducted with Indigenous community representatives alone, to discuss Indigenous community responses to the problem and proposed solutions.